Parkinson's & Movement Disorders

 Patients are advised to work closely with a physician to develop the best medical treatment program including medications which control symptoms mostly by increasing the levels of dopamine in the brain.
 Never change or stop taking any medication without talking with your physician.

 Deep Brain Stimulation, a surgical treatment, may also be an option for patients who no longer respond to medications.
+View an online presentation about this advanced surgery.

 Movement Disorders & Neurodegenerative Diseases Program